yubinwang11/Pursuit-RL/README.md

 In order to match our experiments, the maximum episode length should be set to 100 for Cooperative Treasure Collection and 25 for Rover-Tower.

+** How render this env

+Please try to use visualization.py to render the environment during training.

-## Citing our work
+## Note

-If you use this repo in your work, please consider citing the corresponding paper:
+please consider citing the corresponding paper from USC:

 ```bibtex
 @InProceedings{pmlr-v97-iqbal19a,